Shusmita Deb

 General Crime

-Instructed to defend in a harassment (fear of violence) and sending letters with intent to cause distress or anxiety trial at Reading Crown Court.
+Instructed to defend in a possession with intent to supply (class B) trial at Kingston Crown Court.

 R v S